Real estate investment trusts (REITs) saw significant price drops after the Covid-19 pandemic hit.

-Based in California, American Homes is much more diversified than Invitations Homes, with more than 53,000 homes across 22 states.
-Additionally, their regional concentration is quite low.
+Based in California, American Homes 4 Rent is diverse, with more than 53,000 homes across 22 states.

 The highest concentration of American Homes’ portfolio is in Atlanta, Georgia, where 9.3% of their homes are located.

-As with Invitation Homes, this is all likely part of population shifts toward residential properties.
+This is likely due to population shifts toward residential properties.

-Some experts indicate this stock may be overvalued, however, investors should keep their eyes peeled for a good moment to buy.
+Some experts indicate this stock may be overvalued, and investors should keep their eyes peeled for a good moment to buy.

 Apartment REITs To Buy